Are you considering studying politics at university? Here are 14 reasons why it's a great subject to choose.

 Just in case you were worried, they’ve really ramped up security at the Houses of Parliament since the whole Guy Fawkes thing.

 Not everyone who does politics at uni will choose a career in parliament, but if you do, you’ll likely have a team of aides helping you out.
-That means not only someone to fetch you bacon sandwiches whenever you want, but someone to show you how to eat them when the camera bulbs are popping.
-Hint: it’s not like above.
+That means not only someone to fetch you bacon sandwiches whenever you want, but someone to show you how to eat them when the camera bulbs are popping (look, this is a reference to a politician from the 2010s and if you were paying attention to politics back then, this is probably really funny).

 If you’re still not sold, why not let your favourite celebrity make up your mind?
-Lots of stars studied politics at uni, from rock stars like the Manics’ Richey Edwards, to actors such as Elizabeth Shue and even comedians, like Harry Enfield.
+Lots of stars studied politics at uni, from rock stars like Richey Edwards from Manic Street Preachers, to actors such as Elizabeth Shue and even comedians, like Harry Enfield.

 You won’t just learn about politics, but also aspects of the law, history, psychology and sociology.
 Basically, you’ll know exactly how the world works.